ImageMagick/Usage-Markdown/photos/index.md

 To use an image pattern as a texture it should be modified so that a perfect gray color is used for areas that is unchanged in the original image.
 That is the average color of the image should be about 50% gray.
-In the example I demonstrate one way that you can do this with just about any tileable image, though this specific method may not always work well.
+In the example, I demonstrate one way that you can do this with just about any tileable image, though this specific method may not always work well.

 Such textures can be found all over the web, as various background patterns for web pages.
 They may not even look like a texture, be colorful, or even very bright or very dark.
 After adjustment however you will find that you can get some very interesting effects.

 Just as we did previously, you can limit what parts of an image is actually textured by creating an appropriate mask.
-For example lets create a mask of just the near 'white' sky in the pagoda photo.
+For example, let's create a mask of just the near 'white' sky in the pagoda photo.

 ~~~
 convert pagoda_sm.jpg -fuzz 10% -transparent white \